-- Old Westbury students will have their paychecks sent to their department where they work.
+- Long Island students will have their paychecks sent to their department where they work.

-- Manhattan students must pick up their checks in 16 West 61st, 8th floor. (ask for Athena).
+- New York City students must pick up their checks in 16 West 61st, 8th floor. (ask for Athena).

 The hourly pay rates are set by the Office of Student Employment (OSE) and are based on the skill-level set and responsibilities required in the position.
 Supervisors may recommend a pay rate using the Pay Rate Selection Form.
 The hourly pay rates are as follows: